shohei/srm-combustion/README.md

 ![burnrate.png](misc/steady_state.png)

 # Start-up pressure P0
-The derivative of the combustino pressure P0 is calcuated by the following equation.
+The derivative of the combustion pressure P0 is calcuated by the following equation.
 ![](misc/dpdt.png)

 where T0 is the AFT (adiabatic flame temperature), v0/rho0 is the volume/density of the product gas (mixture of several molecules).